 It is a good idea to add a trusted employee/colleague as an owner to your Google My Business as well to help with any login issues you experience.
 You can remove them as owner if they leave your organization.
 If you have a business with multiple physical locations, you want one GMB listing per location.
 Having multiple business listings per location could result in duplicates – in which one of them could be removed.
 It is also important to note that using PO Boxes, etc. to make a presence in different locations is against Google Guidelines – which could cause your listing to be suspended.

 There is no point in having a GMB profile if it isn’t serving potential customers with excellence and integrity.
-When it comes to writing false reviews, or using dummy profiles to write false reviews, you need to be aware that this could get your profile suspended if Google finds out the users are invalid.
+When it comes to writing false reviews, or using dummy profiles to write false reviews, just don’t do it.
+This could get your profile suspended if Google finds out the users are invalid.
 Be honest with every bit of information you add onto GMB, you might be surprised at how integrity is always obvious in business.
 You want to use this tool to build consumer trust and not to take it away!

-You definitely want to follow Google’s guidelines when completing your profile.
+You want to follow Google’s guidelines when completing your profile.
 These guidelines are basically set to reduce spam profiles – though spam still does exist.
 If you do not follow the guidelines, you are more likely to have your profile suspended by Google.
 Once suspended, you would have to fix the issue they flagged and submit a reinstatement request.
-This could take up to 3 days or so for approvals and possibly up to another 24-48 hours before going live again, though can be quicker depending how busy the Google team is.
+This could take up to three days or so for approvals.
+Possibly up to another 24-48 hours before going live again.
+Although, it can be quicker depending how busy the Google team is.
 Any time offline could cost you potential customers or sales.

 At Connectica, we have a team of experts on all ends of the digital marketing spectrum including GMB management.
-If you are looking for assistance with making sure your company shows up on GMB in the best way possible, complying also with the best practices according to Google, then our team is only a phone call away.
-Get in touch with us today at 877-816-2259!
+Are you looking for help with your GMB and complying with the best practices according to Google?
+Get in touch with Connectica today at 877-816-2259!

 Stay up to date on industry news and receive promotions & special offers.